Skip to content

 If a service deliberately needs to remain publicly accessible, but certain sources need to be intercepted before the actual publication, a black hole DNAT rule above the productive DNAT rule can make sense.
 This works, for example, for known bad IP lists, permanently unwanted countries or recurring scanner sources.

-This technique does not replace clean release.
-The productive DNAT rule must still be tight, logging must be active and the published server must be kept up to date.
-Black Hole DNAT is an additional block layer before a release, not the actual security architecture.
+This technique does not replace a properly secured publication.
+The production DNAT rule must still be tightly scoped, logging must remain active, and the published server must be kept up to date.
+Black Hole DNAT is an additional blocking layer ahead of the publication, not the security architecture itself.

 Black Hole DNAT is particularly useful in these cases: